LukeCarrier/resume/README.md

 #### Site Reliability Engineer (August 2018 - present)

-Formal exit from the platform development team.
+Formal exit from the platform development team, working with the development team as product stakeholders.

-* __Led the migration of several UAT and production platforms to Azure.__
+* __Led the migration of all UAT and production platforms to Azure:__
+    * UAT a true scaled-down replica of the live environment, down to replication configuration.
+    * Environments constructed from the same Terraform modules.
 * Extending continuous delivery pipelines to cover rollback and UAT cutting operations.
 * Currently leading the configuration of PagerDuty to support the existing incident management policy.
 * Deployed Tideways for PHP APM.